The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/4-building-a-rest-api-with-mvc.md

     - Nest resources to indicate ownership: `/api/users/123/posts/456`
     - Avoid deep nesting that becomes hard to manage.

+These principles help our API become "RESTful".
+But keep in mind that these are just guidelines that help make an API more intuitive and predictable for the client.
+Providing clear documentation will always be the best way to ensure your API is used properly.

 ## Route Parameters

 In the request `GET /api/fellows/3`, the value `3` indicates that I want to get the fellow with the ID `3`.
 To generalize the `id` value in this request endpoint, we define the endpoint like so: